issamjr/scamx/README.md

 ## Usage
 Once installed, ScamX provides a user-friendly interface for creating fake pages.
 Follow the on-screen instructions to generate and manage your fake pages effortlessly.
 ---

-## Built With
-ScamX is built on the reliable [FKPage API](https://fkpage.site).
-This API ensures seamless communication and efficient functionality for the tool.

-Learn more about the FKPage API by visiting their official website: [https://fkpage.site](https://fkpage.site).

----

-## Disclaimer
-ScamX is for educational purposes only.
-The developers are not responsible for any misuse of this tool.
-Ensure you use it ethically and within legal boundaries.

----

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

----

 ## Contact